County Floors - The Wood Floor Store Hardwood Flooring - Committed to Excellence

 Principal Uses:

 Oak is practically synonymous with high-quality, durable, and distinctively attractive wood floors.
-In addition, it is widely used in ship building, furniture and veneers, kegs and casks, truck and trailer beds, caskets, paneling, and mining timbers.
+In addition, it is widely used in shipbuilding, furniture and veneers, kegs and casks, truck and trailer beds, caskets, paneling, and mining timbers.
 Oak also makes a nice-burning fuel wood, and it yields tannin for the formulation of dyes.

 Other Oak Species: